Walter Mazzarri: Sampdoria

-On 31 May 2007 he was announced as new Sampdoria coach.
-He served as Sampdoria boss for two seasons, overseeing a considerable improvement in results, thanks to the likes of the attacking duo of Antonio Cassano, who publicly praised Mazzarri's coaching abilities, and Giampaolo Pazzini.
+On 31 May 2007, he was announced as the new Sampdoria coach.
+He served as Sampdoria boss for two seasons, overseeing a considerable improvement in results, thanks to the likes of the attacking duo of Antonio Cassano, who publicly praised Mazzarri's coaching abilities, and Giampaolo Pazzini; the duo were likened to the partnership of Roberto Mancini and Gianluca Vialli, who won the scudetto with the club in 1991.
 Sampdoria's 2007–08 campaign ended in an impressive sixth place, which ensured qualification for the UEFA Cup.
-Mazzarri's fortunes declined slightly in 2008–09, as the blucerchiati ended their campaign in 13th place; despite this, he managed to guide his team into the Coppa Italia Final, notably defeating champions Inter 3–1 on aggregate in the semi-finals, before losing on penalties to Lazio in the final.
+Mazzarri's fortunes declined slightly in 2008–09, as the Blucerchiati ended their campaign in 13th place; despite this, he managed to guide his team into the Coppa Italia final, notably defeating champions Inter 3–1 on aggregate in the semi-finals, before losing on penalties to Lazio in the final.
 Mazzarri left Sampdoria by mutual consent at the end of the 2008–09 season.

 Napoli

 On 6 October 2009 he was appointed manager of Napoli, replacing Roberto Donadoni.
 He finished his debut season in sixth place in Serie A, and was handed a new three-year contract at the end of the campaign.

 In 2010–11, Mazzarri's Napoli finished third in the league and qualified directly for the group phase of the 2011–12 UEFA Champions League – their first time in Europe's premier competition in 21 years.
-His team were known for an attacking 3–4–3 formation with a frontline of Ezequiel Lavezzi, Marek Hamšík and Edinson Cavani.
-They finished second in their Champions League group, behind Bayern Munich but ahead of Manchester City and Villareal, to meet Chelsea in the last 16.
+His team were known for using an attacking 3–4–3 formation with a frontline three of Ezequiel Lavezzi, Marek Hamšík and Edinson Cavani, who were nicknamed I tre tenori ("The Three Tenors"); Mazzarri also employed variations upon this system on occasion, such as 3–5–2 formation, the 3–4–1–2, and the 3–5–1–1.
+They finished second in their Champions League group, behind Bayern Munich but ahead of Manchester City and Villarreal, to meet Chelsea in the last 16.
 Napoli won 3–1 at home in the first leg; they were subsequently beaten 4–1 at Stamford Bridge after extra time, being eliminated by the eventual champions.

-Napoli won the 2012 Coppa Italia Final over undefeated league champions Juventus on 20 May; this was Juventus's only loss of the season, and Napoli's first title in over 20 years.
+Napoli won the 2012 Coppa Italia final over undefeated league champions Juventus on 20 May; this was Juventus's only loss of the season, and Napoli's first title in over 20 years.
 On 11 August that year, the club suffered a controversial 4–2 extra-time defeat to Juventus in the 2012 Supercoppa Italiana, which saw two Napoli players sent off as well as Mazzarri.
 He left the Azzurri on 19 May 2013, after leading them to a 2nd-place finish and a spot in the Champions League at the end of the 2012–13 Serie A season; this was the club's best league finish in over 20 years.